h5py/h5py/docs/source/guide/hl.rst

         **dest** (Group or str)
             Destination.
 Must be either Group or path.
 If a Group object, it may be in a different file.

+        **name** (None or str)
+            If the destination is a Group object, you can override the name for the newly created member.
+Otherwise a new name will be chosen using basename(source.name).

     .. method:: visit(func) -> None or return value from func